-14.3 Cautions on Mounting CARD-586
+14.3 Cautions on Mounting CARD-686

-CARD-586 emits heat when it is operating and can become very hot.
+CARD-686 emits heat when it is operating and can become very hot.
 It may affect its surrounding devices or it may be affected by the surrounding devices.
 Therefore, please bear in mind this issue when doing the design work.

-The temperature specification of CARD-586 while it is operating is below 70°C at the case surface.
-The spot for temperature measurement is indicated in figure 14.-4.
+The operating temperature specification of CARD-686 requires that the CPU's surface temperature be less than 85.
+The temperature measurement point must be within the range as indicated in figure 14-4.